bschneider29/NYC-Accidents---Kepler-Map/README.md

 Developed to visualize car accidents within NYC using Kepler GL and Python.

-Each Kepler graph is redisgned using the Kepler GUI.
+Each Kepler graph is designed using the Kepler GUI.

 Information about Kepler found here: https://kepler.gl/